 - Where to buy Specialized health stores, Online health stores

-Honeysuckle is a common plant that can be found all over the world, in gardens and woodlands alike.
-It is therefore easy to find it to use fresh, or to pick and dry for making tea or tinctures.
+Honeysuckle is a common plant that can be found all over the world in gardens and woodlands alike.
+It is, therefore, easy to find it and use it fresh or dry it for making tea or tinctures.
 Cultivated plants or seeds can be bought at garden centers for replanting at home.
 The dried parts of the plant can be bought in alternative health shops or online.

 Herbal Remedies & Supplements

 Other health supplements can be purchased online and in specialized health shops.
 There are a wide range of honeysuckle preparations available, each recommended for a variety of ailments.
 A health professional should be able to advise which option is most suitable based on the needs of the consumer.